 Your carrier calculates your premium using your actual payroll numbers and your industry's workers' comp rate.
 The system handles all the classification details automatically.

-Pay-as-you-go workers' comp is a payment method that could work for your business.
-Read about traditional workers' comp and other aspects of this broad insurance subject:
+Pay-as-you-go workers' comp is a payment method that works well for many businesses.
+Read about traditional workers' comp and other aspects of this insurance:

 Pros and Cons of Pay-As-You-Go Workers’ Comp